 - 1. Click the System tab, and then click the General Settings tab. - 2.
-In the Name field, give the camera a meaningful General name.
-(Optional) Give each head a meaningful name. - 3.
-In the Location field, describe the camera's General location.
-(Optional) Give each head a meaningful location. - 4.
-From the Mode drop-down menu, select the mode in which the camera will operate.
-This option is only applicable for select cameras. - Full Feature This is the standard operating mode that offers the full functionality of the camera. - High Framerate This mode will use the maximum image rate possible but will disable Analytics in order to achieve the maximum frame rate.WDR can be enabled up to 30 fps and should be disabled for frame rates higher than 30 fps. - 5.
-Select any of the Overlay Settings checkboxes to display and stamp that information on the camera's video stream.
-The options are: - Display Date-Selecting the Display Date checkbox also enables the Date Format dropdown menu.
-From the list, choose the date format. - Display Time - Display GMT Offset - Display Name - Display Location - 6.
-In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time checkbox, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
-See the section titled Configuring the
+In the Name field, give the camera a meaningful name. - 3.
+In the Location field, describe the camera's location. - 4.
+Select the Disable device status LEDs check box to disable the LED indicators located on the camera. - 5.
+Select any of the Overlay Settings check boxes to display and stamp that information on the camera's video stream.
+The options are: - Display Date

+Selecting the Display Date check box also enables the Date Format drop-down menu.
+From the list, choose the date format.

+- Display Time - Display GMT Offset - Display Name - Display Location - 6.
+In the Time Settings area, select how the camera keeps time. - If you prefer to manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time check box, if required. - If you prefer to auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
+See the section titled Configuring the Network Settings.
-Network Settings.